gijs-ve/projectChopin/README.md

 # projectChopin

-In order to launch this project do the following.
+In order to launch this project read the following very carefully.

+## Server setup

-## Create a new folder inside server called "config"
+1. Create a new folder inside server named `config`
-## Inside the newly created "config" folder, create two new files: config,.json and constants.js
+2. Inside the newly created `config` folder, create two new files: `config.json` and `constants.js`